Stack for Developers

 Tabnine — On-premise and privacy-focused options.
 Good for enterprises with strict data requirements.

-Choose by: context depth, agent vs. completion focus, privacy, and cost.
+Choose based on: context depth, agent vs. completion focus, privacy requirements, and cost.

 Terminal and CLI Tools

 Claude Code — Terminal-based assistant with tool use.
-Can run commands, edit files, browse the web.
+Can run commands, edit files, and navigate the web.
 Good for scripts and CLI workflows.

-Warp — AI-powered terminal.
-Completions and natural language commands.
+Warp — AI-powered terminal with completions and natural language commands.

 Documentation Generation